< Back

 *Vision of Prior Ottoboni.
 Canvas, 121 x 174.

 Also from the church of Sant’Antonio di Castello.
 The picture depicts a vision had by Francesco Antonio Ottoboni, prior of the convent of Sant’Antonio, who fell asleep while praying for deliverance from the plague.
 In his dream, the doors of the church spontaneously opened, St Peter entered and was followed by a procession of the ten thousand martyrs of Mount Ararat bearing crosses.
 Prior Ottoboni, a small figure in a white habit, stands before the high altar on the exteme left.
 St Peter, shown wearing a papal triple tiara, blesses the martyrs as they file past.
 The picture gives an interesting view of the interior of the demolished church.
-Two Gothic polyptychs and a Renaissance altarpiece in a stone tabernacle occupy the bays of the nave.
+Two Gothic polyptychs (with gold grounds, predellas, pinnacles and finials) and a Renaissance altarpiece (in a stone tabernacle with coloured inlays) occupy the bays of the nave.
 The model ships hanging from the roof are votive offerings by sailors for divine protection at sea.
 Other ex votos include banners, flags, medals, candles and representations of body parts.
 The picture must date from about 1512, when the Ottoboni altar was consecrated.
 Although Boschini (1664) mentions the picture as a work of Carpaccio, the attribution has sometimes been doubted.
 Restored in 2006.

 Meeting of Joachim and Anne.
 Wood, 185 x 171.